pwitvoet/wadmaker/spritemaker.md

   - `{input_escaped}` - Same as `{input}`, but with escaped backslashes: `C:\\HL\\mymod\\sprites\\smoke.ase`.
   - `{output}` - The full path of where SpriteMaker expects to find the output file(s), without extension.
 For example: `C:\HL\mymod\sprites\converted_12345678-9abc-def0-1234-56789abcdef0\smoke`.
   - `{output_escaped}` - Same as `{output}`, but with escaped backslashes: `C:\\HL\\mymod\\sprites\\converted_12345678-9abc-def0-1234-56789abcdef0\\smoke`.

-#### spritemaker.config format
-A settings line starts with a sprite name or a name pattern, followed by one or more settings.
-Empty lines and comments are ignored.
-For example:

-    // This is a comment.
-The next lines contain sprite settings:
-    *            dither-scale: 0.5
-    *.at         transparency-color: 0 0 255
-    fire         type: oriented      dithering: none
-    *.pdn        converter: '"C:\Tools\PdnToPngConverter.exe"'       arguments: '/in="{input}" /out="{output}"'
-This sets the dither-scale to 0.5 for all sprites, and it tells SpriteMaker to treat blue (0 0 255) as transparent for all images whose filename contains '.at' (the alpha-transparency setting shorthand).
-It also sets the sprite type for the image named 'fire' to oriented, and disables dithering for that image.
-Finally, it tells SpriteMaker to call a converter application for each .pdn file in the image directory - SpriteMaker will then use the output image(s) produced by that application.

-If there are multiple matching rules, then all of their settings will be applied, but more specific rules will override settings defined by less specific rules.
-In the above example, a sprite named `fire` will use a dither-scale of 0.5 (because of the `*` rule) but dithering will also be disabled for it (because of the `fire` rule).
-If the `fire` rule would also have specified a dither-scale, then that dither-scale would have been used instead, because a sprite name rule is more specific than a wildcard rule.

-SpriteMaker keeps track of settings history in a `spritemaker.dat` file.
-This enables it to only update sprites whose settings have been modified (if `-full` mode is not enabled).

 ## About Half-Life sprites
 Half-Life sprites use a 256-color palette.
 Their maximum size is 512x512, but unlike textures their width and height do not need to be multiples of 16.
 The maximum number of frames is technically almost unlimited, but Half-Life will only display the first 256 for most sprites.
 Sprite filename matching is case-insensitive ('aa.spr' and 'AA.spr' will match the same file).
 There does not seem to be a clear limit to how large a sprite file can be in terms of filesize.